 What effect will Brexit have?

 As you may know, Britain has voted in favour of leaving the EU – a decision we very much regret and oppose, to take effect in 2019.
 We feel this decision is highly regrettable and is not at all in the spirit of international co-operation espoused by art.earth and by many citizens of the UK.
 The legislation required to make this happen however has become stalled in the UK Parliament and at this time (May 2018) it is very unclear on what terms, or even whether the UK will leave the EU.

 So how might this effect you if you are travelling from outside the UK to an art.earth event?

-As the UK has been granted an extension of its leaving process until the end of October 2019 we can say with some certainty (as far as certainty is possible in these circumstances) that your travel is unlikely to be directly affected.
+Despite continuing political uncertainty it is possible that the UK will leave the EU on October 31 2019.
 Travel as a tourist whether you are attending one of our events as a presenter/teacher or as a delegate/student.
 If you are currently required to obtain a tourist visa (visit your UK Embassy for further details), then you will likely still require one; if you are currently able to travel without a visa this will most likely continue to be the case for some time to come.

 During the day, you can usually find a taxi waiting at Totnes Station, although this is not guaranteed.
 Times when there may not be a taxi waiting are 8.00 – 9.15 and 15.00 – 16.40 and late at night.

 South West Taxis 07803 126396

 And Some Cabs 01803 840009